tiagokrebs/mit-system-thinking/2-week/README.md

 - For unprecedented systems, where modeling and experimentation are not easy, only human reasoning is available to predict emergence
 - This is the real goal, and the real art in System Thinking

+## Success and Failures

+Success or failure of a system emerges as the system operates.
+Success:
+- Success must be a system success.
+- All the parts must work and execute their function.
+- And all the interactions must work and enable successful emergence.
+Failure:
+- There are types of failure
+    - The weakest link
+        - Failure of a single entity
+        - The right function does not emerge from an entity or from a connection
+        - The weakest link type o failure
+    - System failure
+        - All entities and interactions work but failure emerges

+- For systems to succeed, all the entities and all of the relationships have to be functioning.
+- A system can fail if one entity or one relationship—the weak link in the chain—fails to function.

+## Last Key Points

+- Everything is a system.
+- System thinking is just thinking about things as systems.
+- A system is a set of interrelated entities whose functionality is greater than the sum of the parts.
+- New functionality, performance, and non-functional attributes emerge as a system comes together.
+- Predicting and understanding emergence is the real goal and the real art of system thinking.
+- The four key tasks of system thinking are:
+    - To think about a system as form and function.
+        - Form is what the system is.
+Function is what the system does.
+    - Think about the entities of the system.
+        - They have form that enables their function.
+    - Think about the relationships.
+        - The structure that enables the interaction.
+    - Reason how the function of the entities interacts to produce emergence and value.
+- Thinking about a system holistically, as widely as practical, and then being prepared to focus on the essential features.
+- Creating abstractions that reveal necessary information and conceal complexity.
+- Thinking about the whole and the parts, composition and decomposition.
+- Creating a hierarchy and reasoning top-down and bottom-up.
+- Defining system boundaries and interfaces, separating the system from the context.
+- Using human reasoning supported by precedent, modeling, and experiments to predict emergence.
+- We need to respect the cognitive limit of 7 plus or minus 2.
+And it helps to visualize issues in system thinking by using icons and simple models.
+- Sometimes we have to anticipate what might be.
+    - Will our product be successful?
+    - Will our group be reorganized?
+    - Will our lives be rewarding?
+T
+    - hese are all future issues that might be informed by system thinking
+- How is system thinking used?
+    - First, it's used simply to understand what already is.
+We're surrounded by many complex systems.
+    - We use system thinking to make sense of our products and research questions, our organization, our family, and our lives.
+    - We can use system thinking to help synthesize new systems.
+- In system design, the desired functions, and performance are called the high-level specification or system-level functional requirement.
+    - System design is the process of defining entities and relationships that collectively enable the emergence called for in the specification.
+    -  Ultimately, the role of system thinking is to help us make complex things appear simple.

+We routinely encounter really complex technical systems, complex social systems, and complex natural systems, including our natural environment.
+In reality, these systems are just too complex for us to understand.

+We have to use the tools of system thinking so that these complex systems become simple enough to be understood.
+Some common professional systems we encounter are teams at work, the products we build, and the problems we solve.
+And there are also systems in community.
+Wellness, commuting, meals, family, and relationships, they're all systems.
+Try them for practice.

+We've discussed a very useful approach to system thinking.
+- It includes considering the form of the system, what it is, and then there's the function of the system, what it does.
+-  We have defined the architecture of the system, what it's capable of doing.
+- But we've not yet discussed the dynamic behavior of the system, what the system actually does along a timeline.
+That requires further consideration.

+in summary, system thinking is thinking of things as systems:
+- entities and relationships
+- form and function
+- emergence and value